This post may contain affiliate sales links. Please read my disclosure policy.

 - Slowly pour in the water-egg mixture into the flour mixture going bit by bit, using a fork to stir and moisten.
 You will most likely not use it all.
 Use just enough to form a dough.
-Halfway in, you will start using the heat of your hands to form dough into 5 balls.
+Form dough into 5 balls.
 Do your best to not work or knead the dough.

 - Once your dough comes together into 5 balls, store wrapped in plastic wrap or small freezer bags.
 Refrigerate an hour or two before rolling.
 Store remaining dough balls in the freezer for up to six months.
 Defrost in the fridge for 24 hours before rolling.